dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 ms.date: 11/6/2017
 ms.technology: entity-framework-core
 ---
-EF Core .NET Command Line Tools
+EF Core .NET Command-line Tools
 ===============================
-The Entity Framework Core .NET Command Line Tools are an extension to the cross-platform **dotnet** command which is part of the [.NET Core SDK][2].
+The Entity Framework Core .NET Command-line Tools are an extension to the cross-platform **dotnet** command, which is part of the [.NET Core SDK][2].

 > [!TIP]
-> If you're using Visual Studio, we recommend the [the PMC Tools][1] instead since they provide a more integrated
+> If you're using Visual Studio, we recommend [the PMC Tools][1] instead since they provide a more integrated
 > experience.

 Installing the tools
 --------------------
-Install the EF Core .NET Command Line Tools using these steps:
+Install the EF Core .NET Command-line Tools using these steps:

 1. Edit the project file and add Microsoft.EntityFrameworkCore.Tools.DotNet as a DotNetCliToolReference item (See below)
-2. Run the following in a command prompt:
+2. Run the following commands:

        dotnet add package Microsoft.EntityFrameworkCore.Design
        dotnet restore